 You are now all set up and ready to begin making copies and sorting your papers.

-When you are finished making copies, drop any other materials, like manipulatives, etc. into the hanging file and folders as well.
-You are now set up and ready to go!
+When you’re finished making copies, drop any other materials, like manipulatives, task cards, etc. into the hanging file and folders as well.
+Your lessons are officially organized, set up, and ready to go!